-MHD 504 Health Promotion, Program Planning, Design and Evaluation 4 MHD 508 Health Behavior and Change 4 MHD 561 Health Education Program Administration 4 Certificate Ele ective Courses (4 Semester Hours) Select one co urse from the following options: MHD 521 Perspectives in Community Health Education 4 MHD 531 Aging and Health Education 4 MHD 541 Mental Health and Society 4 MHD 551 Teenage Pregnancy and Early Parenting 4
+MHD 504 Health Promotion, Program Planning, Design and Evaluation 4 MHD 508 Health Behavior and Change 4 MHD 561 Health Education Program Administration 4 MIH 521 Health Program Evaluation 4

 Health Informatics Certificate

 This certificate consists of a series of four graduate-level courses designed to provide students expanded knowledge and skills in the application of information technology in the provision of healthcare with particular emphasis on the acquisition, storage, retrieval and use of information to reduce cost, increase efficiency and enhance the overall quality of patient care.
 Special attention is given to patients' health Information privacy per HIPAA (1996).